Advanced Bible Quiz about Bible Characters.

 The church met in Lydia's house.

-Which prophet did God instruct to visit a widow's home in Zarephath and request bread and water?
+Which prophet did God instruct to visit a widow's home in Zarephath and request bread and water during a severe drought?

 a.
 John the Baptist.